bajinsheng/SGFuzz/README.md

 - Step 4: Compare the number of *leaves* indicated in each fuzzing campaign.
 Note that our experiments were conducted in 23 hours, so we may notice a substantial gap in state transition coverage between SGFuzz and LibFuzzer after **several hours**, not a few minutes.

 - Step 5: Changing `h2o_h2o-fuzzer-http2` to `curl_curl_fuzzer`, `mbedtls_fuzz_dtlsserver`, `gstreamer_gst-discoverer` in the command and redo steps 1-4 to evaluate other subjects.
-Note that the results may have a big fluctuation (Up to 50%) because of the randomness of fuzzing.
+Our results are based on average number across 20 runs.
+Beware of variance!
+Difference between the two highest- and lowest-coverage runs may be up to 50% because of the randomness in fuzzing.

 2. **Branch Coverage**.
 The same steps as the state transition coverage experiment.
 The branch coverage information is indicated as number of *cov* in the output.
-Note that the results may have a fluctuation (Up to 20%) because of the randomness of fuzzing.

 3. **State Identification Effectiveness**.
 Please check the folder *RQ3_State_Iden_Effic* at [https://zenodo.org/record/5555955](https://zenodo.org/record/5555955), which includes all state variables and the variables that are included in the STT.